AngKS/BED-Workshop/ReadME.md

 ## PUT Request - Update the particulars of an existing User in the database.

-This is where things get a little spcy; we are going to create a new function to UPDATE the **email and password** of an existing record in the database.
+This is where things get a little spicy; we are going to create a new function to UPDATE the **email and password** of an existing record in the database.

 ```js